 Natural disasters come in the form of windstorms, hurricanes, lightning, floods and fires.
-Such disasters are covered under this type of insurance – although you may have to pay more in premiums based on your geographic location.
+This type of insurance covers such disasters – although you may have to pay more in premiums based on your geographic location.

 There’s a greater risk of theft and vandalism when it comes to construction sites in high-crime areas.